 The Making Of The New Covenant Had Nothing To Do With You

 The New Covenant is better because it was made differently – it was made outside of you and the terms of the agreement had nothing to do with you.
 God made the covenant with His Son, Jesus.
 And then He brought you into it when He brought you into Christ.
-When you are placed and positioned ‘in Christ’, you become a co-heir with Christ, and He gives you the full rights of spiritual Sonship.
-(John 1:12; Romans 8:17; Galatians 4:5)
+When you are placed and positioned ‘in Christ’, you become a co-heir with Christ, and He gives you the full rights of spiritual Sonship. [simple_tooltip content=’But as many as received Him, to them He gave the right to become children of God, to those who believe in His name:’](John 1:12[/simple_tooltip]; [simple_tooltip content=’and if children, then heirs—heirs of God and joint heirs with Christ, if indeed we suffer with Him, that we may also be glorified together.’]Romans 8:17[/simple_tooltip]; [simple_tooltip content=’to redeem those who were under the law, that we might receive the adoption as sons.’]Galatians 4:5)[/simple_tooltip]

 Because Jesus perfectly qualifies for Abraham’s blessings, so do those who are found in Him!
-The promise of greatness, fruitfulness, influence and significance; the promise of great reward, and a blessing that is contagious and world-reaching; the promise of protection, vindication and abundant provision; the promise of a great personal legacy, land-possession, and the privilege of walking blameless in His Presence, all belong to those who believe in Jesus.
-(Genesis 12:2-3; 15:1; 17:4-8; Romans 4:13)
+The promise of greatness, fruitfulness, influence and significance; the promise of great reward, and a blessing that is contagious and world-reaching; the promise of protection, vindication and abundant provision; the promise of a great personal legacy, land-possession, and the privilege of walking blameless in His Presence, all belong to those who believe in Jesus. [simple_tooltip content=’2 I will make you a great nation;

 Because God made the covenant with Jesus that also means that your relationship with God now is not based on your fluctuating righteousness and performance in keeping or breaking laws but on Christ’s righteousness and his perfect performance on your behalf.